Skip to content

 TOTAL 156 8 95%

-Note that the -- is required to separate the arguments passed to woke from the arguments passed to pytest.
+Note that the -- is required to separate the arguments passed to wake from the arguments passed to pytest.

 Solidity contracts coverage#

-Woke comes with a built-in coverage analysis module that can be activated by passing the --coverage flag and, in the case of woke fuzz, an optional number of processes to collect coverage data from.
+Wake comes with a built-in coverage analysis module that can be activated by passing the --coverage flag to the wake test command.
+It can be followed by an optional number of processes to collect coverage data from.

-By passing the --coverage flag to woke fuzz without specifying the number of processes, the coverage analysis is performed for all fuzzing processes.
+By passing the --coverage flag to wake test without specifying the number of processes, the coverage analysis is performed for all testing processes.

 There are some limitations to this coverage analysis: